invisible-tech/merge-parsers/README.md

 ## Options

-- path - Path to parsers rules directory.
-Defaults to `src/parsers`.
+- path - Relative path to parsers rules directory.

 - graceful - Instead of raising an error, it fails gracefully returning `undefined`. (default)